Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Responsibility on Designers and Regulators, Not Users}

-Notably, five participants asserted that agency awareness should not rest solely on users.
-Instead, \textit{"the decision makers at higher levels are the ones who should take the initiative"} (P5, P19).
-For example, ethical product designers and system developers were described as \textit{"essentially responsible for building these [features]"} (P13) and \textit{"reminding users of their ability"} (P12).
-Participants even elevated it beyond business level to societal level, indicating regulators should exert external pressures (P5, P14, P19): privacy laws and cookie regulations were cited as examples of how regulation can force visibility and gradually normalize awareness, even if adoption remains slow.
-P5 specifically likened platforms and policymakers to \textit{"adults"} tasked with guiding \textit{"children"} (users) toward safe experiences and \textit{"deciding what to show,"} rather than expecting users to carry the burden of understanding complex systems.
-Meaningful agency, therefore, requires shared responsibility beyond individual action.
+Notably, five participants argued that agency awareness should not rest solely on users.
+Instead, \textit{“decision makers at higher levels are the ones who should take the initiative”} (P5, P19).
+Ethical product designers and system developers were described as \textit{“essentially responsible for building these [features]”} (P13) and for \textit{“reminding users of their ability”} (P12).
+Participants even elevated it beyond the business level to the societal level, suggesting that regulators should apply external pressure (P5, P14, P19): privacy laws and cookie regulations were cited as examples of how regulation can enforce visibility and gradually normalize awareness, even if adoption remains slow.
+P5 specifically likened platforms and policymakers to \textit{“adults”} tasked with guiding \textit{“children”} (users) toward safer experiences and \textit{“deciding what to show,”} rather than expecting users to carry the burden of understanding complex systems.
+Meaningful agency, therefore, requires shared responsibility beyond user action.